wannier-developers/wannier90/docs/docs/tutorials/tutorial_32.md

-# 32: Tungsten &#151; SCDM parameters from projectability {#tungsten-scdm-parameters-from-projectability .unnumbered}
+# 32: Tungsten &#151; SCDM parameters from projectability

 - Outline: Compute the Wannier interpolated band structure of tungsten (W) using the SCDM method to calculate the initial guess (see Tutorial [27](tutorial_27.md) for more details).
 The free parameters in the SCDM method, i.e., $\mu$ and $\sigma$, are obtained by fitting a